Leviathan36/kaboom/README.md

 To further tailor Kaboom to your needs, you can provide additional arguments and customize its behavior:

-- Configuration Files: Kaboom-APT supports configuration files for fine-tuning its operation.
+- Configuration Files: Kaboom supports configuration files for fine-tuning its operation.

 - Wordlists: Customize wordlists for dictionary attacks using Hydra and Dirb, enhancing attack efficiency.